 You will be required to consume materials to perform Villager actions.
-Whenever you consume materials, they need to be on the same tile as the Villager performing the action.
-Otherwise, they must be transported to that Villager's tile to be consumed.
+Whenever you consume materials, they either need to be on the same or an adjacent tile as your Villager, or you will need to have Donkeys in place to transport the materials from their current location to wherever your Villager is taking the action.
+Materials are transported and consumed one by one in any order.